GoLand 2024.1 Help

 2. Select the run/debug configuration you want to share, enable the Store as project file option, and specify the location where the configuration file will be stored.

-If compatibility with GoLand 2019.3 and earlier is required, store the file in the default location.
+You can configure any location unless compatibility with GoLand 2019.3 and earlier is required.
+For compatibility with these versions, store the file in the suggested location.

 Store as project file box